oovm/waifu2d.ts/projects/live2d-core/readme.md

-# Live2D Core Adapter
+# Live2D Core Adapter (Unofficial)

+## Usage

 This is the core library for rendering Live2D models in web applications.

 It provides essential functionalities to load and display Live2D models with interactive capabilities.

-## Usage

 ### In HTML via Module